AbnormalDistributions/landsat8_scene_calculator/README.md

 # To Use:
 1. Find the scene you would like on [RemotePixel.ca](https://search.remotepixel.ca).
-2. Change the url to *url_base* minus the last character of the url and file extension
+2. Change the url to *url_base* minus the last character of the url and file extension (TODO: make it interactive)
 3. Run the script.

 See Resources for more information on the GeoTIFFs that are created.